Marguerite Priola

-Marguerite-Marie-Sophie Polliart or Poliart, generally known by her stage name Priola (1849–1876), was a French operatic soprano.
+Marguerite-Marie-Sophie Polliart or Poliart, generally known by her stage name Priola (2 October 1849 – 27 October 1876), was a French operatic soprano.
 She made her début on 6 April 1869 in Paris as The Messenger of Peace in the first French production of Wagner's Rienzi at the Théâtre Lyrique.
 She enjoyed a successful career at the Opéra-Comique until 1874, performing mainly coloratura soprano roles.
 There she created several roles, including Princess Elsbeth in Offenbach's Fantasio, Maritana in Massenet's Don César de Bazan, and Javotte in Le Roi l'a dit by Delibes.
-In 1876, on joining the Opéra de Marseille, she appeared as Philine in Mignon by Ambroise Thomas although she was ill.
-She was booed throughout the performance, and died three weeks later.
+In 1876, she joined the Opéra de Marseille, where she appeared as Philine in Mignon by Ambroise Thomas.
+Unable to use her voice to its full potential due to illness, she was booed throughout the performance.
+The illness developed into a serious outbreak of typhoid fever and she died three weeks later at the age of 27.

 Biography

 Born in Paris on 2 October 1849, Marguerite-Marie-Sophie Poliart was the daughter of Jules-César Poliart, director of the Théâtre des Folies-Dramatiques.
 She attended the Conservatoire de Paris, studying music under de Courcelles, voice under Barthe-Banderali and drama under Nathan.
 While still at the Conservatoire, she made her début at the Théâtre Lyrique on 6 April 1869 as the Messenger of Peace in the first French production of Wagner's Rienzi, enjoying considerable success.
 This was followed on 10 May by her creating the role of La Duchesse at the première of Ernest Boulanger's Don Quichotte.
 Her voice and charm were so impressive that Adolphe de Leuven immediately engaged her to perform at the Opéra Comique.

 Once there, she created the role of Henriette in Daniel Auber's Rêve d'amour on 20 December 1869.
-She remained at the Opéra Comique until 1874, appearing in Friedrich von Flotow's l'Ombre on 7 July 1970.
+She remained at the Opéra Comique until 1874, appearing in Friedrich von Flotow's l'Ombre on 7 July 1870.
 In the early 1870s, she appeared as Marie in the 500th performance of Donizetti's La Fille du régiment.
 On 18 January 1872, she created the role of Princess Elsbeth in Offenbach's Fantasio, on 30 November 1872, she created Maritana in Massenet's Don César de Bazan, and in Le Roi l'a dit by Delibes on 24 August 1873, she created the role of Javotte.
 While at the Opéra Comique, she also performed in the premières of Émile Paladilhe's Le passant (24 April 1872), and Charles Lenepveu's Le florentin (25 February 1874).